 What Is A Non Perfect Square

 Imagine you're arranging tiles to form a perfect square.
 If you have 9 tiles, you can easily arrange them into a 3x3 square.
 But what if you had 10?
-You'd have a bit left over, wouldn't you?
+On top of that, you'd have a bit left over, wouldn't you?
 This simple illustration gets to the heart of what we mean by a non-perfect square.

 Main Subheading